bigkatzo/sb1-ckxmr4rf/docs/ORDER_SNAPSHOT_MIGRATION.md

    - Maintained all existing view columns with identical names
    - Included complete snapshot objects for frontend compatibility

+## Image Preservation Change

+In addition to the database migration, we made the following change to improve reliability:

+**File:** `src/services/collections/index.ts`

+We modified the `deleteCollection` function to stop trying to delete collection images from storage.
+Now, when a collection is deleted:

+1. The collection record is removed from the database
+2. The collection images are preserved in storage
+3. Order history continues to display these images via snapshots

+This change provides several benefits:
+- Eliminates storage-related errors during collection deletion
+- Maintains a complete visual history of orders
+- Preserves image assets that may be referenced in order snapshots
+- Improves system reliability by removing a potential failure point

 ## Technical Details

 ### Database Changes